Micah-T/micah-torcellini/posts/2023-09-23-author-page-manipulate-collections.md

 ## Listing All Authors

 The next task is to make a page that lists all the authors.
 This is fairly simple.
-We just the `author` collection, which we can do because we tagged the individual author pages with `author`.
+We use the `author` collection, which we can do because we tagged the individual author pages with `author`.
 By default, Eleventy only adds the first page made with a pagination template to collections, though, so we set [`addAllPagesToCollections: true`](https://www.11ty.dev/docs/pagination/#add-all-pagination-pages-to-collections) in the individual author page template above.
 It is also handy to have a filter to sort the authors by the number of their posts.
 The `articlenumber` variable was a string above because of how Nunjucks works for calculating front matter, so the `sortAuthorsByArticleNumber` function will make it into a string while sorting the author pages.

 ```js
 module.exports = function(eleventyConfig) {